sush0677/Vanna-AI/README.md

-Here’s an updated README description for your Vanna AI project, now positioning it as a framework acting as a database agent integrated with SQL databases:

----

 # Vanna AI - Database Agent Framework

 This project is built upon **Vanna AI**, a powerful framework designed to function as an intelligent **database agent**, integrated with SQL databases.
 Developed during my internship with **Exquitech**, this project aimed to provide a seamless interaction between natural language queries and structured databases, making data retrieval simpler and more efficient.